claire-codes/hugo-blog/content/blog/2018-09-19-testing-text-with-jest-snapshots.markdown

 ## When snapshots can help

 Snapshot tests generate test data in a special `.js.snap` file.
 This file is stored in a `__snapshot__` folder, within the same directory as the test.
 The file is pretty-printed in a human-readable format to make it easy to review.
-Generating and storing large amounts of test data like this is a useful feature to have.
-Consider how to test:
+Generating and storing large amounts of test data like this is really useful for React components, but we can also reap these benefits in other places.
+Consider how you would test:

 - a logging function that outputs long messages
 - a function that returns a template literal containing many lines, (e.g. a GraphQL query)